BMC-CS-340/BMC-CS-340.github.io/labs/Lab11.md

 - <b> 4: </b> [Edge(W4, 5)]
 - <b> 5: </b> []

-Think about which data structure(s) you should use to keep track of this mapping from vertices to outoging edges.
+Think about which data structure(s) you should use to keep track of this mapping from vertices to outgoing edges.
 In your README, describe which data structure(s) you chose and why.

 Implement the required methods as specified in the `Graph` interface.